-Mr S. C. Holman Tobacconist.
+Mr S. C. Holman, Tobacconist and Newsagent.

-Mr S. C. Holman set up his Newsagents and Tobacconist Shops in Somerset Street Abertillery, one shop in the Pontlottyn Buildings (as seen in the featured image above) and one in the Rogers Buildings opposite the Bon Marche in the late 1890s.
+Mr S. C. Holman set up his newsagents and tobacconist shops in Somerset Street Abertillery, one shop was located in the Pontlottyn Buildings (as seen in the ad and featured image above) and one in the Rogers Buildings opposite the Bon Marche in the late 1890’s.

-In April 1901 he opened a shop in 59 High Street Blaina.
+In April 1901 he opened a shop in 59 High Street, Blaina.

-Mr Holman had 2 sons, Thomas Frederick Holman, Sunnyside Oak Street.
-He worked as a Clerk in Lloyds Bank, Brynmawr.
+Mr Thomas Frederick Holman, of Sunnyside, Oak Street, Abertillery.
+He worked as a clerk in Lloyds Bank, Brynmawr.
 He was a member of the Powell’s Tillery Swimming Club and also a member of the Cardiff Water Polo team.
-He was married to Miss Marion Leigh, daughter of Mr W. H. Leigh M.E.
-Manager of Six Bells Colliery living at Hafod Arael Cottage Six Bells.
-The other son was John Stanley Holman married Miss Muriel Griffiths of Camerton Gladstone Street, Abertillery.
+He was married to Miss Marion Leigh, daughter of Mr W. H. Leigh M.E. manager of Six Bells Colliery living at Hafod Arael Cottage, Six Bells, Abertillery.